deroproject/derohe/guide/examples/token_sc_guide.md

 ## Dero Stargate DVM Smart Contracts guide to install and test various function of private token Smart Contract.

-**Notes:**
-1] All wallet Addressess need to be registerd first with SC before they need to interact with.
-This condition will be removed in future.

 **Download** Dero Stargate testnet [source](https://github.com/deroproject/derohe) and [binaries](https://github.com/deroproject/derohe/releases).